 In Arizona, a defendant’s act causes a result if it produces the result, and the result would not have occurred without the defendant’s act.
 Suppose this standard is applied to the hypothetical above (which describes the differences between Negligent Homicide and Manslaughter).
 In that case, an accident reconstructionist could be retained to demonstrate that the car in front of whom the DUI driver turned was speeding.
 A human factors expert (i.e., an expert on human capabilities) could then provide testimony regarding the fact that people, whether sober or not, are generally not good at judging the speed of oncoming objects.
 Suppose the jury believed the testimony of these experts.
 In that case, it is conceivable that a defendant charged under those circumstances would be acquitted because the accident would have happened regardless of whether the DUI driver was impaired or not.

 If you are involved in an accident that causes the death of another person, and the State thinks that it was caused by the fact that you were impaired by alcohol or drugs, then you will almost certainly face one of the charges described in this section.
 If that happens, no less than life as you know it will be at stake.
 Under those circumstances, you need experienced and aggressive representation to protect your rights.
-Stone Rose Law can help, so call now for a free consultation.
+Stone Rose Law can help, so contact us now at 480-498-8998 for a free consultation.